Grammarly AI Review: How Accurate Is Grammarly’s AI Detector?

 This makes it difficult to want to use the tool, particularly if you’re a teacher or editor checking the originality of a student’s essay or a journalist’s submission.
 False results like this can have far-reaching consequences, like unfair punishment for students, or undermining trust in professional reputations.

-First, we put the same ChatGPT paragraph through Grammarly’s paraphrasing tool, which converted the original paragraph to this:
+We also put the same paragraph through Grammarly’s paraphrasing tool, which converted the original paragraph to this:

 Jazz, a significant and distinctly American art form, boasts a rich history that stretches over a hundred years, growing through a vibrant blend of cultures, styles, and innovations.
 Emerging from the center of New Orleans in the late 19th and early 20th centuries, jazz has transformed from its modest beginnings into a worldwide sensation, impacting numerous musical genres and enchanting audiences around the globe.
 This essay examines the roots, development, and importance of jazz music, emphasizing its lasting impact.